benz2012/wiggle-animate/README.md

 # Wiggle Animate
-A vector-based motion graphics animation tool that enables rapid development with an intuitive user interface. (*Formally known as Micro Graph*)
+A vector-based motion graphics animation tool that enables rapid development with an intuitive user interface.

 It is free and open-source, meant to enable creators with easy access to a powerful tool directly in their web browser.